 - Leveraging independent information verification services e.g. databases;

 - Contacting the corporate entity using the contact details provided.

-> An AML Compliance Officer administers the anti-money laundering policy at Timax.
-The board’s responsibilities include interpreting, revising and implementing Timax’s AML policy.
+An AML Compliance Officer administers the anti-money laundering policy at TimaxArt.
+The board’s responsibilities include interpreting, revising and implementing TimaxArt’s AML policy.

-> Any staff identifying an account or transaction as suspicious is required to report the case to the Compliance Officer (CO).
-The CO will review the facts and determine whether the suspicion is allayed or whether a report to the regulator is required.
-If necessary the CO will discuss the transaction with the General Manager but if suspicions remain, the filing of a Suspicious Transaction Report (STR) cannot be suppressed.
-Under no circumstances will staff “Tipp-off” the customer that an STR is being repared.
+Any staff identifying an account or transaction as suspicious is required to report the case to the Compliance Officer.
+The Officer will review the facts and determine whether the suspicion is allayed or whether a report to the regulator is required.